Vincent J. McCauley: Mission to Africa: 1958–1961

 Along with Fr.
-Arnold Fell, C.S.C., McCauley was sent to Uganda on a fact-finding mission.
+Arnold Fell, CSC, McCauley was sent to Uganda on a fact-finding mission.
 They were sent to recommend if the Congregation of Holy Cross should assume responsibility for a mission in Uganda within the kingdoms of Bunyoro and Toro.
 McCauley supported the proposal; superiors in the order agreed, and plans were drawn up to send a group of religious to serve in Uganda.

-Despite concerns about his health, McCauley was selected to lead the mission, along with three newly ordained Holy Cross priests: Francis Zagorc, C.S.C., Robert Hesse, C.S.C., and Burton Smith, C.S.C., although they had been selected for service in Bangladesh and had already sent their trunks there.
+Despite concerns about his health, McCauley was selected to lead the mission, along with three newly ordained Holy Cross priests: Francis Zagorc, Robert Hesse, and Burton Smith, although they had been selected for service in Bangladesh and had already sent their trunks there.

 The Holy Cross religious arrived in Entebbe International Airport on November 4, 1958.
 Holy Cross served in the northern portion of the diocese, in and around Fort Portal.
 After three years to become established, Holy Cross and McCauley created the Roman Catholic Diocese of Fort Portal.